PsycoTodd/gltf2obj/README.md

 # gltf2obj
-This is a python tool that convert certain gltf model to obj.
+This is a cpp tool that convert certain gltf model to obj.
 This is ideal for model that is converted from obj to gltf.
-And for certain reason want to convert back.
+And for certain reason want to convert it back.